GCU Tenor Choral Scholarships

 • Aural tests

-• An informal chat with the Musical Director and a committee member
+• An informal chat with the Music Director and the Chairman

 How to apply:

-Please send the following by email to Robin Happé, Secretary of Goldsmiths Choral Union by midnight Wednesday 8 May:
+Please send the following by email to the Chairman and the Secretary of Goldsmiths Choral Union:

 • Your CV